Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Introduction

 \subsection{Acknowledgment}

-We would like to thank Professor Bill Minicozzi for the stimulating discussions.
-J. X. is supported by NSFC grants (Significant project No.11790273 and No. 12271285) in China, the New Cornerstone investigator program and the Xiaomi endowed professorship of Tsinghua University.
+We would like to thank Professor Bill Minicozzi for the stimulating discussions, and Professor Natasa Sesum for her interest and comments.
+We also thank Zhihan Wang for valuable suggestions and comments -- some of them lead to new statements and arguments in the current version.
+J. X. is supported by NSFC grants (No. 12271285) in China, the New Cornerstone investigator program, and the Xiaomi endowed professorship of Tsinghua University.